Bulat-Ziganshin/FastECC/GF.md

 Instead, we need to use other Galois Field, or even Ring modulo some number.
 GF(p^n) has a maximal order of p^n-1.
 For rings, the maximal order is defined by complex formula that you can find in chapter `39.7 Composite modulus: the ring Z=mZ` of [FxtBook](http://www.jjj.de/fxt/fxtbook.pdf).

-Good candidates for the base have a form p=2^a+b where b is a small positive or negative number.
+Good candidates for the base have the form p=2^a+b where b is a small positive or negative number.
-Such bases allow efficient data storage and fast radix conversion from/to 2^a base (see below), while computations become more efficient when b=1 and especially when b=-1.
+Such bases allow efficient data storage and fast radix conversion from/to 2^a base (see [below](#data-packing)), while computations become more efficient when b=1 and especially when b=-1.

 Good candidates for the base are: